The Nysa family as the main source of unequilibrated LL ordinary chondrites: Thermal evolution and crust preservation

 \subsection{Sizes of LL-chondrite parent bodies}

 Several estimates of parent-body sizes, derived from collisional simulations and combined with subsequent mass loss inferred from N-body modelling, are available in the literature for the Nysa\texorpdfstring{$_{\rm S}$}{S} and Flora families \citep{Tanga:1999, Durda:2007, Broz:2013}.
-However, these SPH-based estimates tend to underestimate parent-body sizes because they are calibrated to reproduce the observed family size–frequency distribution (SFD) only above the numerical resolution limit, while unresolved small fragments are implicitly excluded from the mass budget.
+However, these estimates based on Smooth-Particle Hydrodynamics (SPH) simulations tend to underestimate parent-body sizes because they are calibrated to reproduce the observed family size–frequency distribution (SFD) only above the numerical resolution limit, while unresolved small fragments are implicitly excluded from the mass budget.
 As a result, the inferred parent-body sizes are systematically underestimated.

+A more robust estimate of parent-body sizes can be obtained by extrapolating the SFD of each family with a power law, $N = C D^{q}$, and integrating the corresponding volume distribution.
+Direct evidence that the SFDs of newly formed families extend down to sizes of order 100\,$\mu$m comes from meteorite statistics and zodiacal dust bands associated to the young Massalia$_2$, Karin, Koronis$_2$ and Veritas families \citep{Broz:2024, Broz:2024Nature, Marsset:2024Nature}.

+Here, we consider either a single power law ($q_1$) or a broken power law ($q_1$, $q_2$) with a transition at diameter $D_0$.
+Broken power laws are introduced to (1) avoid divergence of the total mass when extrapolating the SFD to small sizes, and (2) ensure that the extrapolated SFD remains consistent with that of the background main belt, as steeper distributions would be rapidly eroded by collisional cascades.

+Observed SFDs are based on family identifications from \citet{Broz:2024Nature} (see their Supplementary Material), which use recent catalogues of orbital elements, albedos, and colours (AstOrb: \citealt{Moskovitz:2019}; AFP: \citealt{Knevzevic:2003, Novakovic:2019}; WISE: \citealt{Nugent:2016}; AKARI: \citealt{Usui:2011}; SDSS: \citealt{Parker:2008}).
+Families were identified using the hierarchical clustering method (HCM; \citealt{Zappala:1990}) applied to proper elements with a variable cut-off velocity, followed by optional halo inclusion and removal of interlopers.
+Interlopers were rejected based on physical properties ($p_V \in [0.1, 0.5]$, $a^\ast \in [-0.1, 0.5]$) and $H < H(a_p)$ \citep{Vokrouhlicky:2006a}, where